ska-telescope/developer.skatelescope.org/src/getting-started/deploy-skampi.rst

  * Kubernetes Version - feature support
  * Auxillary tooling - kubectl, Helm, K9s - matched versions

-It is also important so have support across desktop/laptop hardware/OS and in particular the target will be:
+It is also important to have support across desktop/laptop hardware/OS and in particular the target will be:

  * macOS,
  * Linux and